madoos/yo-helper/README.md

 const yeoman = require('yeoman-generator');

 const generatorName = 'some-generator-name';
-// Now paquestions is a function that allows to obtain the context of yeoman const questions = function(){
+// Now questions is a function that allows to obtain the context of yeoman const questions = function(){
     const appName = {type: 'input', name: 'name',message: 'Your project name',default: this.appname}
     return [appName];